student-IH-labs-and-stuff/lab-data-cleaning-and-wrangling/readme.md

 # Lab | Data cleaning and wrangling

-For this lab, we will be using the Marketing Customer Value Analysis database from before.
+For this lab, we will be using the `Marketing Customer Value Analysis` database from before.
 Feel free to build on top of your previous notebooks, since there could be overlap with variable names.

+Note: Please use your latest version of the `Marketing Customer Value Analysis` database which should've been cleaned from the previous labs.

 ### Instructions